RcDevRIL/cesi_covid_19_tracker/README-en.md

 * `flutter pub upgrade`
 * `flutter pub get`

+We use the Flutter code generator engine ([build_runner]) to reduce redundant code for developers.
+If you want to browse between commits, you might have conflicting files.
+To fix this, you need to run this command:

+`flutter packages pub run build_runner build --delete-conflicting-outputs`

 You can now consider creating and running the application :upside_down_face:

 To start the build, install, and run process on an Android or iOS device, run the following command: